 Boesemani Rainbowfish Care

 Dissolved substances such as chlorine or heavy metals can kill fish or lower their immunity.
 Many people use sedimentation of water, but this only helps to get rid of chlorine, but its compounds from the water will not disappear anywhere.
 Therefore, it is necessary to keep a watch on the purity of water.

-Tetra AquaSafe Conditioner is the best way to instantly make the water liveable for your fish.
+Tetra AquaSafe Conditioner is the best way to instantly make the water livable for your fish.
 It not only instantly binds chlorine and heavy metals, but also enriches the water with useful vitamins and microelements.

 It is worth noting that Boesmani Rainbowfish prefer more alkaline and hard water.
 When water conditions are not at the right levels this fish will develop columnaris, so water and temperature must be well regulated.